Thyroid Issues

 Primary Ovarian Insufficiency (POI)

 POI or Premature Menopause is a condition in which lower than normal estrogen production can mimic perimenopause with irregular cycles, hot flashes, vaginal dryness, and painful intercourse.
-POI is a serious disorder that should be addressed with estrogen-progestin therapy to avoid further health problems including osteoporosis and heart disease.
+POI is a serious disorder that should be addressed with estrogen therapy to avoid further health problems including osteoporosis and heart disease.
 With this endocrine condition, women with POI are unlikely to get pregnant naturally.
 With the support of integrative therapies, women are at times again to regain healthy ovarian function which may allow pregnancy to occur.
 Traditional physicians will often recommend donor eggs for women with this condition when they want to get pregnant.

 Ovarian Cysts